Conni Shelnut & AP list

 cannot have originated any other way.
 Offer a thorough defense of your

-hypothesis for extraterrestrial origins, including alternate explanations and
+hypothesis for extraterrestrial origins, including alternate explanations

 reasons for eliminating them from consideration.
 (University of Chicago)

-5. Pose a question of your own, the answer to which you believe will display
+5. Pose a question of your own, the answer to which you believe will

 your best qualities as a writer, thinker, visionary, social critic, sage,